ThePalaceProject/circulation-admin/README.md

 brew install nvm
 ```

-Install and use 18.14.2 with nvm:
+Install and use the latest version of node 18, e.g. 18.14.2 with nvm:

 ```
 nvm install 18.14.2